Electrical Engineering (BEng)

 - Design circuits and electronics systems

-- Work in a co-op program and get real world experience in microelectronics, telecommunications and power industries
+- Work in a Co-op program and get real world experience in the microelectronics, telecommunications and power industries

 Our program is accredited by the Canadian Engineering Accreditation Board and you’ll graduate eligible to become a registered professional engineer.